 Melatonin is also being researched in people with mild cognitive impairment, the precursor state to dementia.
-In a trial of 50 people with mild cognitive impairment, 3-9 mg of melatonin improved cognitive function, mood and sleep quality .
+In a trial of 50 people with mild cognitive impairment, 3-9 mg of melatonin improved cognitive function, mood, and sleep quality .

-Using cell-based mediums, researchers are also investigating whether melatonin can prevent cell death caused by synthetic beta-amyloid proteins, which are very similar to those that trigger Alzheimer’s disease .
+Using cell-based mediums, researchers are also investigating whether melatonin can prevent cell death caused by synthetic beta-amyloid proteins that are similar to those that trigger Alzheimer’s disease .

-Huperzine A is sparking the interest of many scientists as a natural treatment for Alzheimer’s disease, mainly because of its ability to increase acetylcholine levels and improve memory in animals .
+Huperzine A is sparking the interest of some scientists as a natural compound that shows promise for Alzheimer’s disease.
+This is mainly because of its ability to increase acetylcholine levels and improve memory in animals .

-Huperzine A improves blood flow in the brain, reduces free radical damage, and protects against excess glutamate.
-Clinical trials in China have found it improves cognitive function and quality of life in Alzheimer’s disease patients .
+Huperzine A has been suggested to improve blood flow in the brain, reduce free radical damage, and protect against excess glutamate.
+Clinical trials in China have claimed it improves cognitive function and quality of life in Alzheimer’s disease patients .

 In a large trial of 210 patients with mild-to-moderate Alzheimer’s disease, 0.8 mg of Huperzine A daily improved cognitive function, while 0.4 mg did not .

-By decreasing the inflammation triggered by beta-amyloid proteins, Huperzine A could stop cell death (apoptosis) in a cell-based study .
+By decreasing the inflammation triggered by beta-amyloid proteins, Huperzine A was hypothesized to stop cell death (apoptosis) in a cell-based study .

-A review of observational studies revealed Alzheimer’s disease patients have lower blood levels of vitamin D than healthy people.
-Another review study found that blood levels of vitamin D less than 50 nmol/L were associated with a higher risk of Alzheimer’s disease [47, 48].
+A review of observational studies revealed Alzheimer’s disease patients tend to have lower blood levels of vitamin D than healthy people.
+Another review study found that blood levels of vitamin D less than 50 nmol/L were associated with a higher risk of Alzheimer’s disease [45, 46].

-Moreover, cell studies show that vitamin D stimulates immune cells to break down beta-amyloid deposits in the brain.
-At the same time, vitamin D protects healthy brain cells against damage from beta-amyloid proteins, but this remains clinically unverified [49, 50].
+Scientists are also using cell studies to explore if vitamin D stimulates immune cells to break down beta-amyloid deposits in the brain.
+At the same time, vitamin D is hypothesized to protect healthy brain cells against damage from beta-amyloid proteins, but this remains clinically unverified [49, 50].

 In another trial of 57 patients with Alzheimer’s disease, 300 mg/d phosphatidylserine improved cognitive function.
 In rat brains, it reduced oxidative damage by boosting the antioxidant superoxide dismutase (SOD) .

 Normally, the brain uses sugar as its primary energy source.
-But in Alzheimer’s disease, the brain’s ability to use sugar for fuel is impaired.
-In a small trial of 8 people with probable Alzheimer’s, 500 mg/d phosphatidylserine improved the brain’s ability to use sugar for energy [55, 56].
+But one theory states that, in Alzheimer’s disease, the brain’s ability to use sugar for fuel is impaired.
+In a small trial of 8 people with probable Alzheimer’s, 500 mg/d phosphatidylserine improved the brain’s ability to use sugar for energy [53, 54].

-A cell study also revealed that phospholipids including phosphatidylserine inhibit inflammation and the formation of beta-amyloid proteins .
+Scientists are investigating whether phospholipids, including phosphatidylserine, inhibit inflammation and the formation of beta-amyloid proteins in cells .

-Interestingly, an observational study of 1,000 elderly people in Japan found that those with the highest green tea consumption had the lowest rates of cognitive impairment .
+Interestingly, an observational study of 1,000 elderly people in Japan suggested that those with the highest green tea consumption had the lowest rates of cognitive impairment .

-A recent mouse study found that a combination of EGCG and ferulic acid was even more effective at treating Alzheimer’s disease than either compound alone.
-This combination completely reversed cognitive impairments in the mice .
+A recent mouse study claimed that a combination of EGCG and ferulic acid seemed more effective at treating Alzheimer’s disease than either compound alone.
+This combination reduced cognitive impairments in the mice .

 Mild cognitive impairment (MCI) is common in those over 70 years old, and half of the cases go on to develop AD.
 In a trial of 271 elderly people with MCI, a combination of vitamin B6, B12, and folic acid reduced brain matter shrinkage, which is tied to poorer cognitive function .

-A follow-up study by the same researchers revealed that the B vitamins were only effective in those people who got enough omega-3 fatty acids in their diets, which highlights how nutrients can work together in synergistic ways .
+A follow-up study by the same researchers revealed that the B vitamins were only effective in those people who got enough omega-3 fatty acids in their diets, which highlights how nutrients seem to work together in synergistic ways .

 Aside from sugars, the brain can also use fats for fuel.
-The body breaks down fats into ketone bodies, which can power the brain.”
+The body breaks down fats into ketone bodies, which are popularly said to “power the brain.”
 But what does the research say?

-Medium-chain triglycerides, such as those in coconut oil, improve memory performance in Alzheimer’s disease patients.
-A ketone body called beta-hydroxybutyrate is responsible for cognitive enhancement but proper clinical trials are lacking [77, 78].
+Medium-chain triglycerides, such as those in coconut oil, have been hypothesized to improve memory performance in Alzheimer’s disease patients.
+A ketone body called beta-hydroxybutyrate is claimed to be responsible for cognitive enhancement but proper clinical trials are lacking [77, 78].

-Fasting, intermittent fasting, the ketogenic diet, or exercise are great ways to enter ketosis and supplement the brain’s normal reliance on glucose.
+Fasting, intermittent fasting, the ketogenic diet, or exercise are purportedly ways to enter ketosis and supplement the brain’s normal reliance on glucose.
 These interventions have not yet been researched in humans, let alone Alzheimer’s patients .

 One unproven theory says that, by putting the mitochondria into higher gear, ketosis decreases oxidative damage in the brain and increases energy release from brain cells.
-Plus, ketosis increased the master antioxidant glutathione in hippocampal cells (which store memory) and reduced glutamate toxicity [78, 79].
+Researchers are investigating whether it can increase the “master antioxidant” glutathione in hippocampal cells (which store memory) and reduce glutamate toxicity [80, 81].

 In worms with Alzheimer’s genes, MitoQ extended lifespan by 14% by protecting the mitochondria .